gnosischain/documentation/docs/about/tokens/gno.md

 ---
 title: GNO Token
 description: GNO is the staking token of Gnosis and the governance token for the GnosisDAO.
-keywords: [gnosis tokens, gnosis gno token, fee token, gno validation, omni bridge, mgno, ethereum gno]
+keywords: [gnosis tokens, gnosis gno token, fee token, gno validation, omni bridge, ethereum gno]
 ---

 GNO is the key token of the Gnosis ecosystem.
 It's used for staking on the Gnosis Beacon Chain and acts as the governance token for the GnosisDAO.